-Nathan Overlock is an official CAPA blogger for spring 2017, sharing his story in weekly posts on CAPA World.
-A professional writing and information design major at Cedarville University, he is studying abroad in Dublin this semester.
+Nathan Overlock was an official CEA CAPA blogger for spring 2017, sharing his story in weekly posts on our blog.
+A professional writing and information design major at Cedarville University, he studied abroad in Dublin.

 In this week's post, Nathan talks about the Irish concept of "Craic" and how to participate in it like a local.